kentcdodds/testing-react-apps/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
 2. Run `npm run setup -s` to install dependencies and run validation
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >
-> ```
+> ```bash
 > git remote add upstream https://github.com/kentcdodds/react-testing-workshop.git
 > git fetch upstream
 > git branch --set-upstream-to=upstream/main main